akshay-sarkar/ShoppingApp/README.md

 Flow from user authentication to cart management and purchase by providing delivery address.

+#Optimizing View For Mobile Application in media queries, some functionality may not work in mobile.

 #Features covered:-
 @16/03/2015
 - Login Screen View